Mental Training Techniques

-Sports psychologists and professional athletes have for a long time hailed the benefits of mental training to improve performance.
-Research has shown that having self-belief, a high level of concentration and self-control can vastly improve the abilities of even the most successful athletes.
-In fact, not possessing these mental skills can be the difference between remaining an amateur and becoming a professional.
+Sports psychologists and professional athletes have, for a long time, hailed the benefits of mental training to improve performance.
+Research has shown that having self-belief, a high level of concentration, and self-control can vastly enhance the abilities of even the most successful athletes.
+Not possessing these mental skills can be the difference between remaining an amateur and becoming a professional.

 How can you improve your performance by using mental techniques?

 If you do not believe you are capable of setting that record, scoring that goal, or winning that match, then you cannot possibly play your best.
 This type of self-belief, however, does not always come naturally to sportsmen and women.
 Imagining yourself in these scenarios, however, can do wonders for a confidence boost.
 Tennis star Evonne Goolagong is just one sportsperson who combined visualisation into her training, "Every time I hit the ball on the wall I used to pretend I was there (Wimbledon).
 When I went to sleep, I used to pretend I was there".

 Sometimes giving yourself a pep talk is all you need to stay focused and improve your confidence.
 During training, set yourself realistic performance goals and encourage yourself to meet your targets.
 Sports teams can also benefit from group talks to boost morale.
 When the whole team is feeling confident, your opponents suddenly will not seem so intimidating.

 A whole host of professional sportsmen and women have used meditation as part of their training, including Lebron James, Kobe Bryant, and Michael Jordan.
 Concentrating on breathing techniques and letting go of negative thoughts can help you to control your emotions so that you can avoid feelings like anxiety, fear, and frustration by taking the focus away from your performance.

 If you quote information from this page in your work, then the reference for this page is: